AntoineDargier/Machine-Learning-Course/CEM-Algorithm-and-Diagonal-Gaussian-Mixtures/README.md

 # CEM-Algorithm-and-Diagonal-Gaussian-Mixtures

 ### Goal
-Find the best unsupervised classification.
+Find the best-unsupervised classification.
 Use of probabilistic models.

 ### Language
 ```Python```